 Leakey, Richard, and Roger Lewin.
 “Origins Reconsidered: In Search of What Makes Us Human.”
 New York: Anchor Books, 1993.
 Print.

-seems forthcoming and genuine, but does not satisfy the criticism that many have against him for his actions over the years that make it seem that he ardently advocates only those discoveries that further his own claims.
+He seems forthcoming and genuine but does not satisfy the criticism that many have against him for his actions over the years that make it seem that he ardently advocates only those discoveries that further his own claims.
 I found his style enjoyable and appreciate his down-to-earth logic.
-It is another masterpiece by a world renowned anthropologist.
+It is another masterpiece by a world-renowned anthropologist.

 Linger, Daniel.
 “Anthropology Through A Double Lens: Public and Personal Worlds in Human Theory.”
 Philadelphia: Pennsylvania UP, 2005.
 Print.